wikimedia/mediawiki-extensions-WikiLambda/README.md

 ### Jest Tests

-To run the Jest unit and integration tests, from the Wikilambda directory, do:
+To run the Jest unit and integration tests, from the WikiLambda directory, do:

 ```
 # Install npm dependencies